CvHadesSun/object_pose_toolkit/README.md

 # pose_estimation
-to implement the object pose estimation
+some tools about dataset(YCB,LINEMOD,Occ-LINEMOD) and toolkit for object pose estimation.n